 Boz Uchuk Lakes-Kyrgyzstan

-During the months between July and September, hikers flock to this Central Asian country, primarily for hiking.
+During the months between July and September, countless tourists go trekking in Kyrgyzstan.
 The hike to the two high altitude Boz Uchuk Lakes, in the Tian Shan mountains, is an amazing experience.
 Trails are not marked, so to avoid getting lost it is better to hire a guide.
 The hike can be completed in four days and covers a distance of about 41 km.
 If you really want to enjoy the trek, opt for the offbeat route from Jyrgalan, in the eastern part of the country.

 Peak Lenin Base Camp- Kyrgyzstan